DimShim/Andersen_DevOps_cours/1_TIL/README.md

 * How to give directions in English

 # 3.09.2021 Today I've learned
-* Installed two Debian 10 (gnome, xfce) in VirtualBox
+* How to installed two Debian 10 (gnome, xfce) in VirtualBox

 # 4.09.2021 Today I've learned
-* Install Flask
+* How to install Flask
-* Created a minimal Flask application
+* How to created a minimal Flask application